Heteromeles: Phytochemistry

 The plant has been used as a treatment for Alzheimer's disease by indigenous people of California and recent research has found a number of active compounds that are potentially beneficial to Alzheimer's treatment.
 These include icariside compounds, which protect the blood-brain barrier and prevent infiltration of inflammatory cells into the brain.

 Cultivation

-Toyon can be grown in domestic gardens in well-drained soil, and is cultivated as an ornamental plant as far north as Southern England.
-It can survive temperatures as low as -12 C. In winter, the bright red pomes (which birds often eat voraciously) are showy.
+Toyon is cultivated as an ornamental shrub, but can be trained into a multi-stemmed small tree: a shape that must be maintained by constant pruning.
+It grows in sun or partial shade and prefers well drained soil.
+Established plants are drought tolerant, making it suitable for xeriscape gardening.
+Toyon can be grown in domestic gardens and has been cultivated as an ornamental plant in southern England at the Ventnor Botanic Garden.

 Like many other genera in the Rosaceae tribe Maleae, toyon includes some cultivars that are susceptible to fireblight.
-It survives on little water, making it suitable for xeriscape gardening, and is less of a fire hazard than some chaparral plants.
+Toyon is less of a fire hazard than some chaparral plants.

 In culture

 In 1921, collecting toyon branches for Christmas became so popular in Los Angeles that the State of California passed a law forbidding collecting on public land or on any land not owned by the person picking any plant without the landowner's written permission (CA Penal Code § 384a).

 Toyon was adopted as the official native plant of the city of Los Angeles by the LA City Council on April 17, 2012.